-Application developers use MATLAB Production Server client APIs or the MATLAB Production Server RESTful API to invoke deployed MATLAB code.
+Application developers use MATLAB Production Server client APIs or the MATLAB Production Server RESTful API to invoke MATLAB code deployed on the server.
 You can write client code in .NET, Java®, Python®, C, MATLAB, and web-based languages such as JavaScript®.
 For more information, see "Client Programming".

-If applicable, you can use application installers to distribute and install client applications on end-user computers.
+If applicable, you can use application installers to distribute and install client applications on enduser computers.

-- "Set Up MATLAB Production Server Using the Command Line" on page 5-6 - "Deploy Archive to MATLAB Production Server" on page 5-8 - "Client Programming" - "Server Overview"
+- "Set Up MATLAB Production Server Using the Command Line" on page 5-7 - "Deploy Archive to MATLAB Production Server" on page 5-9

+- "Client Programming" - "Server Overview"